Field Interactions

 • Value as regex copies the field's value as a regular expression.

-• Add as column — directly adds the selected field as a column, the size of the column fitting the name of the field or the content of that field, whichever is largest.
+• Add as column — adds the selected field as a column.
+The size of the column fits the name of the field or the content of that field, whichever is largest.

 • Find top 10 values